bitcartel/mcaztest/README.md

 ## Deploying MultiChain on Microsoft Azure

-This Microsoft Azure template deploys a MultiChain node to create a new private blockchain.
+This Microsoft Azure template deploys MultiChain to create a new private blockchain.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fmultichain-on-ubuntu%2Fazuredeploy.json)

-Once your deployment is complete you will have a private blockchain called 'chain1' and you can connect to the node from other computers with MultiChain installed.
+Once your deployment is complete, a private blockchain named ``chain1`` will be running and you can start connecting other MultiChain nodes to the blockchain to send transactions and issue assets.

 ## Template Parameters